top of page

 Jesus gave some apostles, some prophets, some evangelists, some pastors and teachers, implying that all believers are not called and anointed for these specific areas of service but some are.
 Those who serve in these various functions are gifts to the entire Body of Christ, not to just some or a few.

 We briefly looked at the function or service of an apostle.
-Now let’s consider the function or service of a prophet
+Now let’s consider the function or service of a prophet.

-Webster says prophecy is a divinely inspired prediction, instruction, exhortation, utterance or revelation.
+So prophecy is a divinely inspired prediction, instruction, exhortation, utterance or revelation.

-So, while prophecy can predict the future it is also simply the Word of the Lord for a specific time, situation, person or people.
+While prophecy can predict the future it is also simply the Word of the Lord for a specific time, situation, person or people.

 In my experience, New Testament prophecy is usually for encouragement and guidance.
 However, there is also prophetic teaching, which deals with revelation, which should always be in line with scripture and usually is received in conjunction with studying scripture.